 Elements of the remuneration report are subject to audit, throughout the report the relevant sections have been noted as audited where applicable.
-The other sections of the Remuneration Report have been reviewed by Audit Scotland to ensure they are consistent with the financial statements.
-The results presented in the tables comprising the Clackmannanshire Council's Remuneration Report for 2019/20 reflect the following contextual factors:
+The other sections of the Remuneration Report have been reviewed by Audit Scotland as detailed in the Independent Auditor's Report.
+The results presented in the tables comprising the Clackmannanshire Council's Remuneration Report for 2020/21 reflect the following contextual factors:

-- Pay award of 3% from 1 April 2019 is included in the 2019/20 figures; - As at 31 March 2020 there were 6 Senior Councillors in post.
+- Pay award of 3% from 1 April 2020 is included in the 2020/21 figures; - As at 31 March 2021 there were 7 Senior Councillors in post.
 The maximum allowed for Clackmannanshire Council is 8; - The corporate management structure is: Chief Executive, Strategic Director Place, Strategic Director People, Strategic Director Partnership & Performance; and - The committee structure reflects the organisational structure with three committees; People Committee, Place Committee, Partnership and Performance Committee.
 There is also an Audit Committee aligning with the CIFPA guidance for Audit Committees in Local Authorities.